wizmo2/squeezelite-esp32/README.md

 ### GPIO expanders
 It is possible to add GPIO expanders using I2C or SPI bus.
 They should mainly be used for buttons but they can support generic-purpose outputs as well.
 These additional GPIOs can be numbered starting from an arbitrary value (40 and above as esp32 has GPIO 0..39).
 Then these new "virtual" GPIOs from (e.g) 100 to 115 can be used in [button](#Buttons) configuration, [set_GPIO](#set-gpio) or other config settings.

 Each expander can support up to 32 GPIO.
 To use an expander for buttons, an interrupt must be provided, polling mode is not acceptable.
 An expander w/o interruption can still be configured, but only output will be usable.
-Note that the same interrupt can be shared accross expanders, as long as they are using open drain or open collectors (which they probably all do)
+Note that the same interrupt can be shared across expanders, as long as they are using open drain or open collectors (which they probably all do)

 The parameter "gpio_exp_config" is a semicolon (;) separated list with following syntax for each expander
 ```